Iryna1V/Iryna1V/README.md

 Welcome to my GitHub profile :)

 I specialize in creating beautiful, functional, and user-friendly web applications.
-My goal is to combine clean code with elegant design.
-I'm a highly motivated person with a passion for Front-End development.
 I'm constantly studying new technologies to maintain clean and efficient code.
-React, Node.js, Express, and MongoDB are my trusted tools for building responsive, dynamic, and fast web applications.

 🔭 I’m currently learning Node.js

 # Skills and Experience: